Flectone/FlectoneWeb/pulse/en/docs/integration/telegram/index.md

 ::: info For example, I want messages from the `/ban` command in Minecraft to be sent to Telegram:
 1. Copy the chat ID where the message should be sent (`-1002341720267_49`).

-If the bot is connected and added to the channel, you can use the `/id` command in Telegram to find out the channel ID.
+If the bot is connected and added to the channel, you can use the `/id` command in Telegram to find out the channel ID

 2. Write:
 ```yaml